MAYOR AND COUNCIL

-Ms. Hope Clark of the Systems Climate Lobby stated that she requested to be on the agenda and said that she put forth a resolution to mitigate greenhouse gas emissions.
-She said that she gave a presentation on July 1st of this year and was going to be meeting with Congressman Harris in mid-June and she hoped to have the signed resolution to present to him at that time.
+Ms. Hope Clark of the Citizens’ Climate Lobby stated that she requested to be on the agenda and said that she put forth a resolution to mitigate greenhouse gas emissions.
+She said that she gave a presentation on July 1st of last year (2019) and was going to be meeting with Congressman Harris in mid-June and she hoped to have the signed resolution to present to him at that time.
 She said that she would be happy to discuss the resolution with anyone interested and hoped that the Town would endorse it.

 Mr. Foster asked if other government organizations have endorsed this program.
 Ms. Clark stated that Shore Rivers has given their endorsement and she was waiting to present to the Town of Rock Hall.
 Mr. Foster stated that he thought this legislation was the best he has come across.

 Ms. Clark stated that she presented to the Environmental Commission and that this would be the third time that she lobbied with Senator Harris.
 She said that the more she could share with him that people were concerned about climate change the better the outcome would be.
 Mayor Cerino stated that the effects of climate change can be seen today especially along the Town shoreline.
 Ms. Clark stated that this was a good way for the Town to let the legislators know that this was a problem and a way to be heard.

 Mr. Foster stated that the Environmental Committee was going through a reorganization when Ms. Clark first presented and did not feel it was appropriate for them to endorse this on their own, ahead of the Town.
 He said that he thought they would be in favor of the bill and people should know that this effort is ongoing.
 The resolution would be added to the May 18th agenda, giving additional time for the Council to digest the information.